wmahfoudh/crabai/README.md

 cat document.txt | crabai summarize
 ```

 ## Model Capabilities & Discovery

 CrabAI fetches model lists and capabilities (token limits, parameter support) dynamically from provider APIs.

-**Self-Healing Logic:** If an API request fails due to a limit mismatch or unsupported parameter, CrabAI parses the error message, "learns" the correct constraint, and automatically updates the local cache.
+**Self-Healing Logic:** If an API request fails due to a limit mismatch or unsupported parameter, CrabAI parses the error message, tries to "learn" the correct constraint from the error message, and updates the local cache if possible.

 **Caching:** Model info is cached at `~/.config/crabai/model_cache.json`.
-A bundled seed cache provides immediate support for ~100 common models on first run.
+A bundled seed cache provides immediate support many common models on first run.

 ## How It Works